Hantavirus Pulmonary Syndrome (HPS)

 What are the symptoms of HPS?

-Symptoms of HPS can occur between 1 and 5 weeks following exposure to rodent droppings, urine, or saliva.
+Symptoms of HPS typically begin between 1 and 5 weeks following exposure to rodent droppings, urine, or saliva.

 Early symptoms include: